Sushiswap contract launches on 5 different networks | Cryptopolitan

 Sushiswap contract becomes available on five additional networks

 According to recent posts on the Sushiswap Twitter account, the team revealed that the platform’s smart contract would no longer be limited to the Ethereum Network, as a result of the rising gas prices coupled with the overall poor speed of ERC-20 transactions.
-Rather, users can now access the decentralized exchange via five new works.
-In the series of announcements, it was revealed that these new side chains consist of the Binance Smart Chain, Fantom, MoonBeam, xDai, and OxPolygon.
+Rather, users can now access the decentralized exchange via five new networks.
+In the series of announcements, it was revealed that these new side chains accessing a sushiswap contract consist of the Binance Smart Chain, Fantom, MoonBeam, xDai, and OxPolygon.

 According to Joseph Delong, Sushiswap’s Chief Technology Officer (CTO), too much difficulty would not be encountered in integrating the DeFi network’s smart contract on Binance Smart Chain (BSC) and Fantom as both chains already have good support for non-native tokens.
 However, the other platforms, namely OxPolygon, MoonBeam, and xDai may need to alter some of the user experience (UX) features to sync efficiently with the Sushiswap contract.